Yes, America's anchorman is away and this is your EIB anchor baby Mark Stein.

 Well, Canada is about 30 million people, mainly because when the revolutionaries and the loyalists carved up the North American continent, instead of doing it east-west down the Mississippi, they did it north-south, and the loyalists drew the short straw and got the northern half.

-country uh could use a bit of global warming, it's the Dominion of Canada, John.
+So that's why there's only 30 million people up there because if any country could use a bit of global warming, it's the Dominion of Canada, John.

 Well, global warming is a hoax.

-But anyway that's another stuff.
+But anyway, that's another story.

-No, actually John John, just hold that thought though, because that actually is a brilliant way of putting it.
+No, actually, John, John, just hold that thought, though, because that actually is a brilliant way of putting it.

-But Greens actually are at war with the stuff that makes things green.
+That greens actually are at war with the stuff that makes things green.

-Now who's gonna suffer for that?
+Now, who's going to suffer for that?

-BP was fined billions of dollars then who's gonna be fined and in and uh compensate the the people that were cattle ranchers that uh their cattle couldn't drink that water and everything.
+He's going to be fined and compensate the people that were cattle ranchers that their cattle couldn't drink that water and everything.

 But I wanted to talk about Donald Trump.

-Yeah said he was smarter than any other president we'd ever had.
+Yeah, said he was smarter than any other president we'd ever had.

-Yeah he said he's got have the highest IQ of any president and I must say well what is his IQ?
+Yeah, he said he's got to have the highest IQ of any president.

-See it can't be measured.
+It can't be measured.

-It's it's off it's off the scale.
+It's off the scale.

 It's beyond the scale.